-So, with little conclusive information, what makes the Omicron variant so concerning?
+So, what makes the Omicron variant so concerning?
 CBS explains that health authorities find that Omicron carries a unique set of mutations that “might give the virus an advantage in driving new surges of infections compared with the fast-spreading Delta variant.”

-Beyond that, scientists have been working since the variant was first detected to determine if vaccines could be less effective and that the above-mentioned risk of reinfection may be higher.
+Beyond that, scientists have been working since the variant was first detected to determine if vaccines could be less effective and whether the above-mentioned risk of reinfection may be higher.

-At this time, a lot of research is currently ongoing to answer more questions we have about the Omicron variant.
+A lot of research is ongoing to answer more questions we have about the Omicron variant and its subvariants.
 The WHO has noted that there are a large number of studies around the world looking into transmissibility, the severity of infection (including symptoms), the performance of vaccines and diagnostic tests, and the effectiveness of treatments.

 According to a video released by the WHO on December 17th, 2021, people who get Omicron “can have the full spectrum of disease, everything from asymptomatic infection, mild infection, people needing hospitalization, and people have died from Omicron.”

-Similarly, vaccine companies are currently undergoing additional tests to make sure that the vaccines are effective against the Omicron variant.
-CBS has noted that these companies are prepared to change their vaccines if needed.
-In January of 2022, CNBC reported that Pfizer was launching a clinical trial for a vaccine targeting Omicron.
+Vaccine companies are doing additional tests to make sure that the vaccines are effective against the Omicron variant.
+CBS previously noted that these companies would be prepared to change their vaccines if needed.

 Travel Restrictions in Response to the Omicron Variant

-Other countries around the world have also enacted partial or complete border closures.
-Additionally, the WHO has also advised that certain at-risk individuals postpone travel in response to the variant.
+Other countries around the world have enacted partial or complete border closures (though some rules may have changed or may be changing soon).
+Additionally, the WHO previously (in November of 2021) advised that certain at-risk individuals postpone travel in response to the variant.

 Health Recommendations in Response to the Omicron Variant

-In response to the new variant, many health organizations have reiterated recommendations that have been in place for the duration of the COVID pandemic.
+In response to the Omicron variant, many health organizations reiterated recommendations that have been in place for the duration of the COVID pandemic.

-The CDC recommends that people continue to wear masks in public indoor settings in areas of substantial or high community transmission, wash their hands frequently, distance themselves from others, and get vaccinated.
-Remember, a booster is now recommended as well for those who are eligible.
-The WHO has similar recommendations.
+The CDC recommended that people continue to wash their hands frequently, get vaccinated, and take other steps to prevent the spread of COVID-19.
+A booster (and potentially two booster shots) is now recommended as well for those who are eligible.
+The WHO initially released similar recommendations.

 In addition to recommendations on mask-wearing, hand washing, and vaccinations, the U.S. government has been implementing several measures to make testing and protection more accessible to Americans.

-As of January 19th, 2022, each household can order 4 COVID-19 at-home testing kits for free.
+In January of 2022, each household could start to order a limited number of COVID-19 at-home testing kits for free.
+Check to see if additional tests are able to be requested.
 Additionally, private insurance companies will now cover certain costs associated with COVID-19 tests up to a specific amount per month, according to CNBC.

 Disney World’s Potential Changes

-So, could the Omicron variant affect Disney World directly?
+So, could the Omicron variant (and its subvariants) affect Disney World directly?
 Maybe.
 We did not see many changes to health policy in the parks in response to the Delta variant, but Omicron could be a different scenario (though thus far, this has not been the case).

-If the CDC opts to tighten recommendations in response to the Omicron variant, Disney may do the same.
+If in the future, the CDC opts to tighten recommendations in response to the Omicron variant, Disney may do the same (though that might not always be the case).
 Still, reclosures seem unlikely.
 Disney has continued to announce openings during the Delta and Omicron variants.

-It’s more likely that we’ll see mask mandate changes or perhaps capacity regulations.
+It’s more likely that we’ll see mask mandate changes or perhaps capacity regulations at Disney’s domestic parks, as opposed to more closures.
+But things are subject to change.
 Of course, you can keep an eye on AllEars to make sure you don’t miss any of the potential changes.